ConnorWiseman/ta-cs313-php-s18/README.md

 Add these files to your local repository.
 See the sample files in this repository for examples on what they should contain.

 Note that in Linux, file paths are case-sensitive.
 Heroku runs all its applications through Linux containers. `Procfile` and `composer.json` **must** therefore be capitalized exactly as they appear above.

+### Specify which version of PHP to use

+You can always change the version of PHP declared in your `composer.json` file to a different version if you would like to run a different version of PHP at Heroku to match your local PHP installation.
+Please see [Heroku PHP Support - Selecting a runtime](https://devcenter.heroku.com/articles/php-support#selecting-a-runtime) for more information.

 ## Push initial changes to GitHub